VikasViki/django-dev-to-deployment/README.md

 * In order to customize admin display data of a model, create new class inheriting `admin.ModelAdmin` inside admin.py of the corresponding app.
 * There are various tuples which provides various functionalities, we can customize display data of the paticular model by overridiing this tuples i.e **list_display, list_display_links, list_filter, list_editable, search_fields, list_per_page**

+### Connecting Webpage to model's database

+* Inside views.py of the corresponding app pass QuerySet obtained from `<model_name>.objects.all()` in the form dictionary to the render method.
+* This Query set can be used inside <model_name>.html using jinja template.